fenago/generative-adversarial-networks/chapter_03/Lab_2.md

 Once the image is defined, we must add a channel dimension (e.g. grayscale) and also a sample dimension (e.g. we have 1 sample) so that we can pass it as input to the model.

-### 3.4.
-How to Use the Transpose Convolutional Layer

-39

 ```